SwiftThemes/EAA/readme.txt

 5. This is how your user agent groups should look like when you enable w3tc integration.
 Refer to FAQ **How to have separate caches for Mobile and Desktop**

 == Changelog ==

+**0.28**

+* Let users choose post types on which to use ads within content.
+* Let users choose on which post types to disable other ads.
+* Option to enable AMP support and a new AMP ad slot.
+* Collapsible ad location for distraction free ad editing.

 **0.26**